 Ans.
 The participants are drawn mostly from English-speaking international schools.
 Roughly one quarter of participating schools are from Shanghai itself, with many others from elsewhere in China.
-Nearly half of participating schools for CISSMUN IX came from other countries, including the United States, Honduras, Sweden, Myanmar, Germany, Nigeria, South Africa, Japan, Korea, Ecuador, India, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.
+More than half of participating schools for CISSMUN VIII came from other countries, including the United States, Honduras, Sweden, Myanmar, Germany, Nigeria, South Africa, Japan, Korea, Ecuador, India, the UAE, Singapore, Hong Kong, Taiwan, Thailand, Turkey and Vietnam.

 Q. Does the conference have a website?

 Q. What are the committees and topics for CISSMUN X?

 Ans.
 The committees and topics for the conference can be found on the CISSMUN website under the CISSMUN IX tab.

 Q. How do schools register to take part?